Blockchain Commons produces projects that fulfill its Vision.

 The Gordian Architecture supports users through those four principles.

-- Independence.
+• Independence.
 The Gordian Architecture supports self-sovereign control of digital assets.
 Users are in control, not centralized organizations.

-- Privacy.
+• Privacy.
 The Gordian Architecture is privacy-protecting, allowing selective protection and disclosure of data.

-- Resilience.
+• Resilience.
 The Gordian Architecture focuses on #SmartCustody to eliminate Single Points of Failure and Compromise; controlling your own assets can be tricky, and the Gordian Architecture makes it as safe as possible while also maximizing security.

-- Openness.
+• Openness.
 The Gordian Architecture helps developers to come together using open specifications that allow interoperability.

-The Gordian Architecture is an future-looking design that covers everything that from the high-level architecture of a Gordian ecosystem through the specifications and UX best practices that make it possible.
+The Gordian Architecture is a future-looking design that covers everything that from the high-level architecture of a Gordian ecosystem through the specifications and UX best practices that make it possible.
 It allows blockchain, wallet, and web developers to deploy fully featured applications that incorporate all the current best practices of the digital-asset community.

 Gordian Specifications

 The Gordian architecture is built on specifications that empower our Vision.
 These specifications are what create the independence, privacy, resilience, and openness of our designs.
+They are broken into three main category: Data Formats, Sovereign & Society Recovery, and UX Design.

 Video: Explainer Video